JanDitzen/xtbreak/README.md

                      Test          1% Critical     5% Critical    10% Critical
                   Statistic          Value            Value           Value
 --------------------------------------------------------------------------------
- F(s+1|s)*            6.96            14.80           11.14            9.41
+ F(s+1|s)*           22.32            14.80           11.14            9.41
 --------------------------------------------------------------------------------
 * s = 2
 Trimming: 0.15
 ```

 First, note that we have to define in ``breaks()`` the alternative, that is we use ``breaks(3)``.
-Secondly we cannot reject the hypothesis of 2 breaks.
+Secondly we can not reject the hypothesis of 2 breaks.
+However as discussed before, the 3rd break is very small.
+Using panel data models might add further information and improve the estimation.

 So far we have assumed no break in the constant, only in the number of COVID cases.
 We can test for only a break in the constant and keep the coefficient of the cases fixed.
 To do so, the options ``nobreakvar(L.cases)`` and ``breakconstant`` are required.

 ```
 xtbreak test deaths , breakconstant nobreakvar(L1.cases) breaks(3) h(1)

-THIS IS AN ALPHA VERSION!
-PLEASE CHECK FOR UPDATES PRIOR PUBLISHING ANY RESULTS OBTAINED WITH THIS VERSION!

 Test for multiple breaks at unknown breakdates
 (Bai & Perron.
 1998.
 Econometrica)